Phase transitions in the mini-batch size for sparse and dense two-layer neural networks: Introduction

 From the point of view of statistical physics, understanding the key role of the mini-batch in the learning process, in particular, whether it exists a phase transition that sets an optimal value for the mini-batch size, is still an open question.
 Here we consider this problem and provide a positive answer by showing the existence of a phase transition in the mini-batch size ruling the ability to train optimally neural networks.
 More precisely, we confine ourselves into the "Teacher-Student" scenario, where the \textit{teacher} is sparse and with binary weights, while the \textit{student} can be sparse, or dense, with binary or continuous weights depending on the information that the teacher gives to the student.
+We choose this setting because it is simple and we can keep control on the true model that we can infer or generalize.
 The teacher builds its own neural network and creates an infinite set of data $\mathcal{D}$.
 She gives to the student the whole data set and asks to build her own neural network.
 The student can have information or not about the topology of the teacher network.
 In the case she knows everything, she needs only to infer the sign of the teacher's weights.
 Therefore, the student could use a greedy algorithm.
 If she does not know the topology of the neural network, she is allowed to build a neural network with continuous weights and use a Stochastic Gradient Descent algorithm for generalizing the teacher weights.

 The "Teacher-Student" model has been a useful tool for building up knowledge in science, and in deep learning.
 For instance, in Ref.~\citeonline{goldt2019dynamics} the authors studied the generalization analysing the dynamics and the performance of over-parametrized two-layer neural networks in the teacher-student setup, showing that the dynamics of the SGD, in the online learning case, can be described by a set of differential equations that are asymptotically exact in the limit of large inputs, in the case where the student networks have more parameters than the teacher.
 In Ref.~\citeonline{cornacchia2022learning }, instead, the authors provide closed-form asymptotic expressions for multi-class teacher-student perceptron generalization errors in the high-dimensional regime.
 Again, in the high-dimensional regime some authors \cite{ loureiro2021learning} studied the generalisation of the model where the teacher and student can act on different spaces, generated with fixed, but generic feature maps.
 They show a rigorous formula for the asymptotic training loss and generalisation error.